amigavision/amigavision.github.io/best.md

 At the typical asking price, both MiSTer and Raspberry Pi–based solutions outperform it decisively in accuracy, latency, and flexibility.

 As for TheA1200, no meaningful technical specifications have been published at the time of writing, so it is not possible to evaluate it yet.
+It is unlikely to outperform a Raspberry Pi 5 based on what is known at this point, but we will update this document when actual specifications are revealed.

 ## A600GS *&* A1200NG *&* A4000NG